RAHB-REALTORS-Association/email-autodrafts/README.md

-# Email Auto-Drafter
+# Email Auto-drafter

-This is a Python script that uses the Gmail API to fetch unread emails, generates responses using a local AI model, and saves these responses as drafts in Gmail.
+Email Auto-drafter is a Python tool that uses AI to automate drafting responses to unread Gmail messages, streamlining email management tasks.
+It can use either a local AI model or the OpenAI API based on your configuration.

 ## Setup